 How to prune fall-bearing raspberries for two crops

-- At the end of winter choose the strongest fruited canes – six or so – per 3 feet (1m) of each row and prune to around 3 feet (1m) high.
+- At the end of winter, choose the strongest fruited canes – six or so – per 3 feet (1m) of each row and prune them to around 3 feet (1m) high.
 Cut the remainder of the canes to the ground.

-- In summer when they're no longer fruiting, the canes you pruned only the top part of should be cut down to ground level.
+- In summer, when they're no longer fruiting, cut down to ground level the canes you pruned only the top part of.

 By Teresa Conway • Published